FujiNetWIFI/fujinet-bringup/README.md

 you're going to connect to on your RetroBattlestations.
 Depending on how many signal lines need to be managed will also determine whether an ESP32 or an RP2350 is a better fit.
 If there are more than eight lines, we recommend using an RP2350.
+An RP2350 can also be directly interfaced to 5V signal lines without a level shifter.

 ## Two-Way Communications ##